TateTaylorOH/Canis-Hysteria/README.md

 -   A new disease, Canis Hysteria, that will morph into full-blown lycanthropy if not treated.
 -   An alternative way to cure your beast blood (this will only work on non-Companion werewolves).
--   New dialogue for the Companions questline that highlights your lycanthrope status.
+-   New dialogue for the Companions questline to highlight your lycanthrope status.